 Skip to Content Accessibility Information

-All employers will receive a new 2024 Rate Notice in BEACON by Monday, April 1, and each employer will receive notice of this correspondence through their preferred communication method (text, email, or mail).
-For detailed information, see the Recalculation of Calendar Year 2024 Tax Rates FAQs and PowerPoint presentation.
+Employers received a new 2025 Rate Notice in BEACON as of Monday, March 17.
+Each employer will receive notice of this correspondence through their preferred communication method (text, email, or mail).

 2. How are employer tax rates determined?

-For unemployment insurance (UI) tax purposes, employers are considered contributory or reimbursable.
+For UI tax purposes, employers are considered contributory or reimbursable.

 • Contributory employers pay quarterly UI taxes based on benefit charges and taxable wages.